nginxinc/kic-reference-architectures/docs/getting_started.md

 #### Git

-The `git` command line tool is required for checking out KIC source code from github and for the KIC image build process.
+The `git` command line tool is required for checking out KIC source code from GitHub and for the KIC image build process.

 #### Make